Carl Runk

-Carl Runk is an American former college lacrosse and college football coach at Towson University in Towson, Maryland, with over 30 years of combined coaching experience.
+Carl Runk (1935 or 1936 – November 24, 2024) was an American college lacrosse and college football coach at Towson University in Towson, Maryland, with over 30 years of combined coaching experience.
 He was the Tigers' first-ever head football coach, which he coached from 1969 to 1971.
-He is perhaps best known for his coaching success with Towson's lacrosse program, however.
+Runk is however, best known for his coaching success with Towson men's lacrosse program, where he was head coach from 1968 to 1998.

 Early life

 Runk graduated from the University of Arizona where he played on the Arizona Wildcats football team.
 He then began coaching the men's lacrosse team at Arizona throughout the 1960s.
 After bringing the Arizona program to consistent success, Runk went to Towson University (then Towson State) in 1968.

 Lacrosse

 Towson University

 Runk coached Towson men's lacrosse for 31 years.
 He compiled an overall record of 261–161–0.
 In 1974, he led the Tigers to the National Championship by defeating Hobart 18–17, making them the College Division National Lacrosse Champions.
 Towson moved to Division I in 1980 and had continued success with five conference titles in the East Coast Conference.
 In 1989 they reached their first NCAA Division I Tournament bid.
 During 1990's Runk led his team to four tournament bids along with an appearance in the national championship in 1991.
 Throughout his time at Towson, Runk coached a "Player of the Year" in every position, as well as 67 All-Americans.